AMWA-TV/bcp-008-02/docs/Overview.md

 ### Sender status transition counters

 All sender specific domain statuses have an associated status transition counter property.
-These increment each time the associated status transitions to a less healthy state.
+These MUST increment each time the associated status transitions to a less healthy state.
 Transitions to/from neutral states like `Inactive` or `NotUsed` are ignored.

 The intention is that these properties store historical negative trend transitions for each status.